 “5 thou shalt not bow down thyself to them, nor serve them: for I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; 6 and shewing mercy unto thousands of them that love me, and keep my commandments.”
 (Exodus 20:5-6)

 I once prayed for deliverance over a young child who was staying with his aunt.
 The aunt, who herself as demonic issues, contacted me to ask if I think her nephew has demons.
 The aunt suspected there must be something wrong with the boy (about between the age of 5-10) on a spiritual level when he asked his cousin, who is her daughter, to kiss him.
 That’s strange, what would compel a boy to ask his own cousin to kiss him?
-So I prayed for deliverance for him and sure enough, an evil spirit manifested.
+So, I prayed for deliverance for him and sure enough, an evil spirit manifested.

-Generational curses or intergenerational (or “familial) spirits were something I was a tad bit skeptical about as I thought it is not explicitly clear in scriptures (although conversely, scriptures do not contradict the idea of generational curses).
+Generational curses or intergenerational (“familial”) demons were something I was a tad bit skeptical about as I thought it is not explicitly clear in scriptures (although conversely, scriptures do not contradict the idea of generational curses).
 But how else can one explain how a young child can have an evil spirit?
 It couldn’t be by his own sins because he was just a child.
 In Jesus’ ministry of a severely demonized boy, Jesus finds out from the father that his son had been in such a horrible condition “from childhood” (Mark 9:21).
 The demonization was therefore not the result of the boy’s own sin or his choice to worship false gods.
 The spirits were passed onto him from some other source, which most likely is his family.
 I have expelled evil spirits from many other people that confirms to me that people can indeed inherit evil spirits from their ancestors.
-So it’s not always by the person’s own sins a person is demonized.
-We are not guilty because of our ancestors’ sins but they can surely affect us.
+So, it’s not always by the person’s own sins a person is demonized.
+We are not guilty because of our ancestors’ sins, but they can surely affect us.

 Studies in non-Christian religions and occultism reveal transference from ancestors to be a fact.
 But what about what the Bible reads?
 Jewish heads of households knew whatever they did would affect their families for generations.
 God told them so multiple times (Exodus 20:5-6; Exodus 34:7; Deuteronomy 5:9b-10; Deuteronomy 23:2; Deuteronomy 28:15-18; Numbers 14:18; Jeremiah 16:10-11; Jeremiah 32:18).
-In times of trouble, they stood before God and confessed the sins of their family, even of their countryman.
+During trouble, they stood before God and confessed the sins of their family, even of their countryman.
 Cases of this are found in Nehemiah 1:4-9; Jeremiah 14:20; and Daniel 9:1-19.
 The Jews knew that the grievous sins of the fathers could affect future generations.
 The principle is that family sin or judgment for that sin flows through the family line, affecting the succeeding generations who had nothing to do with the sins in question.
 We can see examples of this by observing the sons of the priest Eli (1 Samuel 2:12-36), the consequence of Ahab’s sins passed on to his son’s house (1 Kings 21:29), the descendants of Shemaiah punished because their father taught rebellion against the Lord (Jeremiah 29:32), and the trouble David had with his sons (part of the punishment from God for David’s sin was the death of his child as written in 2 Samuel 12:14-18) – that the consequence of a father’s sin falls into the lap of future generations (Jeremiah 32:18).
 It is God’s prerogative how He deals with punishment for unresolved sin.
 One means of this may be to allow the enemy to affect the descendants of unrepentant sinners.

 One Christian author gives this insight: